 This project is funded by the Ministry of Emergency Management and Climate Readiness through the Disaster Resilience Innovation Funding program.
 This work will improve long-term resilience by establishing a riverbank that is better able to resist erosion.

-To participate in the survey and learn more about the project, visit the Engage Comox Valley project page:
+Take the survey and learn more about the project

 Timeline